 Lord Robert Manners

 1758-82.
 He was born on 6 February 1758, the second son of Lieutenant-General John Manners, the Marquis of Granby, and grandson of John, 3rd Duke of Rutland.
 His mother was Lady Frances Seymour.
 He was the first cousin of Captain Hon William Clement Finch and Hon.
 Seymour Finch.
 An illegitimate cousin was Captain Evelyn Sutton.

 On 13 May 1778, as a beneficiary of the King s fleet review, he was commissioned lieutenant of the Ocean 90, Captain John Laforey, in which ship he was present at the Battle of Ushant on 27 July.
 He transferred to Admiral Hon.
-Augustus Keppel’s flagship Victory 100 on 17 September, and from 15 July 1779 served on the Alcide 74, Captain John Brisbane, being present at the Moonlight battle off Cape St. Vincent on 16 January 1780 and the subsequent relief of Gibraltar by Admiral Sir George Rodney’s fleet.
+Augustus Keppel s flagship Victory 100 on 17 September, but in the following spring resigned his commission and went on half-pay in order to personally apply to the first lord of the Admiralty, Earl Sandwich, for a more active posting.

-Continuing to fly the broad pennant of Commodore Ogle, the Resolution eventually sailed with Graves squadron for North America to join Rear-Admiral Thomas Graves’ squadron before departing for the Leeward Islands with Admiral Sir George Rodney’s fleet.
-Upon Ogle being advanced to flag rank, Manners assumed full command of the Resolution at the beginning of 1781, and he was present at the capture of St. Eustatius on 3 February where he was rebuked for opening fire on the Dutch frigate Mars after his first lieutenant, William Nowell, had allowed her to fire her cannon as a gesture of defiance after surrendering During the same year he fought under Rear-Admiral Sir Samuel Hood at the action with the French fleet off Martinique on 29 April and at the Battle of Chesapeake Bay on 5 September, where he afforded excellent support to the rear, although he had a lucky escape when the peak of his hat was shot off..
+Continuing to fly the broad pennant of Commodore Ogle, the Resolution eventually sailed with Graves squadron for North America from Plymouth in the middle of May before departing for the Leeward Islands with Admiral Sir George Rodney s fleet in November.
+Upon Ogle being advanced to flag rank, Manners assumed full command of the Resolution at the beginning of 1781, and he was present at the capture of St. Eustatius on 3 February where he was rebuked for opening fire on the Dutch frigate Mars after his first lieutenant, William Nowell, had allowed her to fire her cannon as a gesture of defiance after surrendering During the same year he fought at the Battle of Fort Royal on 29 April and at the Battle of Chesapeake Bay on 5 September, where he afforded excellent support to the rear, although he had a lucky escape when the peak of his hat was shot off..
 Once Hood returned to the Leeward Islands the Resolution was present at the Battle of St. Kitts on 25/26 January 1782 where she was heavily engaged at the rear of the line and incurred casualties of five men killed and eleven wounded.

 Manners was unmarried.
 He had been elected MP for Cambridge in 1780 in a hard fought, often scurrilous and expensive contest held in his absence, but he never took up his seat.

 A monument to his memory is in Westminster Abbey with those of his fellow captains William Blair and Alfred Bayne, who also lost their lives at the Battle of the Saintes.
 Manners was resolute, well respected, bright, skilled and gallant, and famed for his sense of fashion.
 A fair-minded disciplinarian, he quickly turned the Resolution into an excellent and esteemed ship, and he was deemed more than worthy of the early opportunities granted him by his birthright.
-Upon being informed of Manners’ death the King informed the Duke of Portland that ‘he would rather have lost three of the best ships in his service’.
+Upon being informed of Manners death the King informed the Duke of Portland that he would rather have lost three of the best ships in his service .